patrickdk77/hampton-bay-fan-mqtt/README.md

 Fixed inverted bits for fanimation
 Added sleep delay
 Added support for HarborBreeze UC-9050T/UC-7080T
+Added support for + and - on fan speeds
+Added doorbell support (I have mounted mine in the doorbell for good full house coverage of the rf)

 ## Overview
 ESP8266 project enabling MQTT control for a Hampton Bay fan with a wireless receiver.
 Wireless communication is performed with a CC1101 wireless transceiver operating at 303 MHz.